captionpoint/captionpoint-plays/!archives/PASSION.md

 ---

-You can’t decide to forgo a sick leave just like that.
+You can’t decide to forgo a sick leave just like that. <br>
 Has Signora Fosca brought you to this?

 ---